 Unfortunately, it is not at all uncommon for people to get prosecuted based on false allegations.
 People get falsely accused out of

 - revenge, and

-Thus, it is a valid defense for a defendant to say that a party falsely accused him of violating Penal Code 245.6.
+Thus, it is a valid defense to say that a party falsely accused you of violating Penal Code 245.6.

 2.3.
 No probable cause

-The Fourth Amendment to the U.S. Constitution says that police must have probable cause before they can detain or arrest a suspect of a crime.
+The Fourth Amendment to the U.S. Constitution says that police must have probable cause before they can detain or arrest you for a crime.

-If a person was stopped or arrested for hazing and there was no probable cause, then any evidence obtained following the improper stop/arrest could get excluded from the case.
-This exclusion could result in the dismissal or reduction in charges.
+If you are stopped or arrested for hazing and there was no probable cause, then any evidence obtained following the improper stop/arrest could get excluded from the case.
+This exclusion could result in the dismissal or reduction of charges.